aphirst/Advent2018/README.md

 # Advent2018
-My attempts at at the [Advent of Code 2018](https://adventofcode.com/2018).
+My attempts at the [Advent of Code 2018](https://adventofcode.com/2018).

 ## Benchmarking